Free Printable: Low Carb & Keto Food List

 Ingredients & Substitutions

-This section explains how to choose the best ingredients for this keto bagel recipe, what each one does in the recipe, and substitution options.
-For measurements, see the recipe card below.
+Here I explain the best ingredients for my keto bagel recipe, what each one does in the recipe, and substitution options.
+For measurements, see the recipe card.

-- Mozzarella Cheese – This is the key to making the bagels chewy and actually forms the bulk of the dough.
-For the best keto bagels, use pre-shredded hard mozzarella cheese.
-Do not use soft fresh mozzarella.
-Other hard shredded cheeses can work, but the texture will change and the flavor will not be as neutral.
-Dairy-free mozzarella substitutes should also work.
+- Shredded Mozzarella Cheese – This is the key to making the bagels chewy and actually forms the bulk of the dough.
+Make sure to use low-moisture part-skim mozzarella, not fresh mozzarella, which is too wet.
+Other hard shredded cheeses can work, but the texture will change and the flavor will be more cheesy.
+Some dairy-free mozzarella substitutes are fine, too, but some kinds might not work well.
 If you want an extra chewy result, you can also add 1/4 teaspoon xanthan gum to the dough, but I don’t find it necessary.

 How To Make Keto Bagels